jdegand/link-sharing-app-frontend/README.md

 - Prime icons require a single import in the global `styles.css` file.
 - `FormField doesn't have a name or id` warning in the browser console so I added a name with the `index` to the url input.
 - It is tough to associate a label with the dropdown.
 The `ng-template` cannot take an id.
+- I think the ng-template loop creates ids for each dropdown option.
+- The dropdown's `name` property is `platform`.
+- Firefox doesn't show an errors for the label.
+Firefox had quite a few warnings associated with the `primeng` styling.
+- To fix this label issue, I may have to refactor again.
+- In Chrome, error choice is incorrect label use or `no label associated with a form field`.

 ## Continued Development

 - Platform label
-- Allow multiple links for same platform -> need another custom validator?
+- Allow multiple links for same platform ? -> need another custom validator to prevent it?
 - Drag and Drop functionality on Preview page
 - When to send the API request -> have to save the links array when order of links changes
 - Authentication